AREN Instructional Sequence

 • discuss them, question them;

-• compare your points of view by arguing;
+• compare your viewpoints by presenting arguments;

 Reflective activity